You can think of a practice as any action you consistently take.

 Crying is associated with growth, healing, and letting go of pain.

-Vulnerability is the new leadership.
+Vulnerability is necessary for true leadership.

-Because it takes more courage to be with the pain than to try to run away from it.
+It takes more courage to be with the pain than to try to run away from it.

 And trying to run away can only ever work temporarily anyway.